 Legio X Fretensis: one of the Roman legions.
 Its name means "the legion of the sea straits".

 This legion was founded in 41 or 40 by Julius Caesar's heir Octavian, who needed it to put an end to Sextus Pompeius' occupation of Sicily, which put the grain supply of Rome into peril.
-The new unit received its number as a reminder of Caesar's tenth legion - although the original legion served in the army of Octavian's fellow-triumvir and rival Marc Antony.
+The new unit received its number as a reminder of Caesar's tenth legion - although the original legion served in the army of Octavian's fellow-triumvir and rival Mark Antony.
 These "double numbers" were not unusual and explains why several legionary numbers can be found twice in the Roman army.

 According to the great German historian Theodor Mommsen (1817-1903), the new legion received its surname Fretensis ("of the sea straits") because it guarded the Straits of Messina and was active during the battles at Mylae and Naulochus.
 There is no reason to doubt this idea.

-After Sextus Pompeius had been defeated, Octavian and Marc Antony started a war, which culminated in the naval battle off Actium (31), where Octavian defeated his opponent and won the supremacy in the Mediterranean world.
+After Sextus Pompeius had been defeated, Octavian and Mark Antony started a war, which culminated in the naval battle off Actium (31), where Octavian defeated his opponent and won the supremacy in the Mediterranean world.
 From now on, he was known as the emperor Augustus.

 After the victory at Actium, many Roman soldiers were pensioned off.
 Soldiers of the Tenth were sent to Cremona in northern Italy, which was now known as the Colonia Veneria - the latter element meaning "of the goddess Venus".
 (Venus was the mythological ancestress of the gens Iulia, the family of Octavian/Augustus).
 Other soldiers may have been sent to Brixia, modern Brescia, and Capua.
 Patras was colonized by veterans of X Fretensis and XII Fulminata.